bowenee/easy-isp-for-stm32f4/README.md

-it scan all com ports automatically, and put the binary file into same folder, f5 is all your need.
+This app scan all com ports of pc automatically, load newest binary file and burn to addr: 0x0800_0000.

+Put the binary file in the same folder, and run the main.py: python main.py（python version >= 3.11）.

+a real example:
 '''
 connected to COM3
 old version: 2.5.35T